How much does it cost to make a website?

 Sometimes we’ll get enquiries from companies that come with a very detailed web design brief, so we can itemise and cost quite easily.
 Other times, it’s a good quality conversation, and we develop the brief.
 Then you get the “I need a website, how much is it please?”.

-Websites shouldn’t be a tick in the box exercise for your company, it should be the heart of your marketing and a core investment.
+Websites shouldn’t be a tick-in-the-box exercise for your company, they should be the heart of your marketing and a core investment.

-Lets look at a brochure website, say a few pages, for a typical small business, Plumber, Solicitor, Financial Adviser, Physiotherapist, you get the idea.
+Let’s look at a brochure website, say a few pages, for a typical small business, Plumber, Solicitor, Financial Adviser, or Physiotherapist, you get the idea.
 Home, Services, About, Blog, Contact.

-Lets go back to the different companies, and go into more depth, look at the cost and differences.
+Let’s go back to the different companies, and go into more depth, looking at the cost and differences.

-Just as a side note, I started as a freelancer, grew into a One Person Company, now run a Small Agency and as a digital consultant, have worked with Large Agencies.
-This gives me a pretty good idea of the differences from first hand experience.
+Just as a side note, I started as a freelancer, grew into a One Person Company, now run a Small Agency and as a digital consultant.
+I have also worked with Large Digital Agencies.
+This gives me a pretty good idea of the differences from first-hand experience.

 We’re talking here about someone remote, maybe based in the UK, or overseas, they cost for the project, do it and that’s the end.